 Statutory financial thresholds

-In determining whether an applicable financial threshold has been met, either the book value of the business being acquired or the enterprise value of the transaction must be determined, depending on the type of transaction.
-The book value is determined by the value of the assets acquired as reflected in the business's most recent annual audited financial statements.25 The calculation of enterprise value depends on the structure of the transaction:
+Depending on the type of transaction and investor, the threshold may be triggered by either the book value of the business being acquired or the enterprise value of the transaction.
+The book value is determined by the value of the assets acquired as reflected in the business's most recent annual audited financial statements.23 The calculation of enterprise value depends on the structure of the transaction:

-- In the case of an acquisition of shares of a public entity, enterprise value is equal to the market capitalisation of the entity prior to the acquisition plus its liabilities (excluding operating liabilities), minus its cash and cash equivalents.26
+- in the case of an acquisition of shares of a public entity, enterprise value is equal to the market capitalisation of the entity prior to the acquisition plus its liabilities (excluding operating liabilities), minus its cash and cash equivalents;24

-- In the case of an acquisition of shares of an entity that is not publicly traded, enterprise value is equal to the acquisition value plus the entity's total liabilities (excluding operating liabilities), minus cash and cash equivalents.27
+- in the case of an acquisition of shares of an entity that is not publicly traded, enterprise value is equal to the acquisition value – namely, total consideration – plus the entity's total liabilities (excluding operating liabilities), minus cash and cash equivalents;25 and

-- In the case of an acquisition of assets, enterprise value is equal to acquisition value plus liabilities assumed by the investor (excluding operating liabilities), minus cash and cash equivalents.28
+- in the case of an acquisition of assets, enterprise value is equal to acquisition value plus liabilities assumed by the investor (excluding operating liabilities), minus cash and cash equivalents.26

-The 2020 reviewable threshold for direct private sector investments involving WTO investors either as purchaser or seller is C$1.075 billion in enterprise value.
-Since 1 January 2019, this reviewable threshold has been adjusted annually to reflect the change in Canada's nominal gross domestic product.
-The 2020 equivalent reviewable threshold for private sector investments involving trade agreement investors is C$1.613 billion in enterprise value, which is also adjusted annually.
+The 2021 reviewable threshold for direct private sector investments involving WTO investors either as purchaser or seller is C$1.043 billion in enterprise value.
+Since 1 January 2019, this reviewable threshold is adjusted annually to reflect the change in Canada's nominal gross domestic product.
+The 2021 equivalent reviewable threshold for private sector investments involving trade agreement investors is C$1.565 billion in enterprise value, which is also adjusted annually.

-The reviewable threshold for direct acquisitions by investors not belonging to a WTO Member State, or for direct acquisitions of Canadian cultural businesses (irrespective of investor nationality), is only C$5 million (book value of assets).29 For direct acquisitions by SOEs from WTO Member States, the 2020 reviewable threshold is C$428 million (book value of assets).
+The reviewable threshold for direct acquisitions by investors not belonging to a WTO Member State, or for direct acquisitions of Canadian cultural businesses (irrespective of investor nationality), is only C$5 million (book value of assets).27 For direct acquisitions by SOEs from WTO Member States, the 2021 reviewable threshold is C$415 million (book value of assets).

 Applicable time frames

-When a transaction is reviewable, the investor must submit an application to the IRD to aid the Minister in determining whether the proposed transaction is likely to be of net benefit to Canada.
-The Minister has 45 days from the date of receiving a sufficient application to complete the net benefit review and issue an opinion.31 The Minister can (and typically does) unilaterally extend the review period by an additional 30 days.32 In practice, investors should therefore allow at least 75 days for the process.
+The Minister has 45 days from the date of receiving a sufficient application to complete the net benefit review and issue an opinion.29 The Minister can (and typically does) unilaterally extend the review period by an additional 30 days.30 In practice, investors should therefore allow at least 75 days for the process.
 The review period may only be extended beyond 75 days with the consent of the investor.

-As previously noted, when a transaction is notifiable (i.e., not reviewable), the investor must file a completed notification of the transaction with the Director of Investments within 30 days of closing.
+As previously noted, when a transaction is merely notifiable (i.e., not reviewable), the investor must file a completed notification within 30 days of closing.
 As discussed in this section below, there may be an advantage to filing a notification before closing.31

 Net benefit test